-After the world faced pandemic, Thermal Screeners were installed in the public gathering areas to quickly detect the person who can be a carrier of disease and was rushed to the hospital immediately.
+After the world faced a pandemic, Thermal Screeners were installed in the public gathering areas to quickly detect the person who can be a carrier of disease and was rushed to the hospital immediately.

 Virtual Health Caretakers:

-This made sure that the treatment and healthcare are working for the patient who is in serious need and the ones who are slightly ill take care of them at home reducing the chances to pass on the virus.
+This made sure that the treatment and healthcare are working for the patient who is in serious need and the ones who are slightly ill taken care of them at home reducing the chances to pass on the virus.

-VR devices are introduced after the pandemic which is a more reliable and cost-effective method to look after patients and it one of the expected trends which will change the health care industry in the coming years.
+VR devices are introduced after the pandemic which is a more reliable and cost-effective method to look after patients and it is one of the expected trends which will change the health care industry in the coming years.